What are the different types of sunscreen?

 “Even on a cloudy day, you need to apply sunscreen,” said Dr. Charles.
 She also noted that avoiding the sun and finding shade or air conditioning on days with scorching temperatures is best to protect your skin and reduce your risk for heat illnesses.

 Sunscreen is available for both your face and body.
-The skin on your face is thinner than your body's and needs more protection.
+The skin on your face is thinner than the skin on your body and needs more protection.
 Facial sunscreens often have unique formulas to make them easier to absorb.
 Although you can use body sunscreen on your face, it is not recommended.

 Do I need new sunscreen every year?